MySQLMySQL

 • binlog_row_metadata: FULL

-• server_id: A non-zero value
+• server_id: a non zero value

 GTID values (if enabled):